-Yes, employers can hire the apprentice.
+Yes, employers hire the apprentice.
 The Youth should ask if the company is willing to sign the Youth as a YOUTH Apprentice.
 Then the student should contact: Tracey.Wispinski so she can help the student with the application.
 The Industry Training Authority assesses the employer to determine if the required on-the-job training can be delivered, and if the employer has a Red Seal Journey Person.
-Once the apprentice agreement is no file, the apprenticeship hours are added to the Apprentices Youth Account with the ITA.
+Once the apprentice agreement is on file, the apprenticeship hours are added to the Apprentices Youth Account with the ITA.
 Once a student, turns 19 the student automatically converts to an Adult apprentice.

 How can I see more information about the process?

 What apprenticeship trades might a student consider?